From 400 to 780 Credit Score in a Few Weeks?! Scam or Legit?

 Establishing a Solid Payment History

-A significant factor in your credit score is your payment history.
-Lenders want to see a consistent track record of on-time payments.
-Set up reminders or automatic payments to avoid missing due dates.
+Your credit score reflects in great part your payment history.
+Lenders seek a continuous record of on-time payments.
+Program automatic payments or reminders to prevent missing due dates.

 Reducing Credit Utilization